The University of Calgary offers scholarships and bursaries to students applying to the University on the basis of their high school grades.

 - Eligibility: Open to students entering first year in an undergraduate degree program in the Fall Term.
 Students entering the English for Academic Purposes (EAP) program or the English for Academic Purposes + Degree program are not eligible for these awards and should apply prior to entering the first year of an undergraduate degree program.

-The scholarship average is based on five Grade 11 courses (or Grade 12 if available).
+The scholarship average is based on the final grades of five Grade 11 courses (or the final grades of five Grade 12 courses, if available).

 There are two deadlines for the High School Awards competition: